danielringch/homebattery/docs/handbook/system_overview.rst

   :width: 400
   :alt: system overview

-A home battery storage system usually consists of the following components:
+A home battery storage system controlled by homebattery can consist of the following components:

 * batteries
+* solar chargers
-* chargers (powered by solar or grid)
+* grid chargers
 * inverters
+* heaters
-* a controller
+* sensors

+These are called **device classes** in the homebattery world.

-Some devices are a combination of components (e.g. a hybrid inverter is usually a solar charger, grid charger and inverter).
+Some devices out there are a combination of device classes (e.g. a hybrid inverter often combines solar charger, grid charger and inverter).

 Homebattery as controller of the system has two main tasks:

-* control the chargers and inverters to charge and discharge the batteries depending on the mode of operation
+* control the chargers and inverters to ensure optimum charging and discharging of the batteries depending on the mode of operation
-* monitor the system and prevent unsafe operation states
+* monitor the system to prevent unsafe operation states

-There is total flexibility regarding the connected devices.
-You can also use homebattery e.g. to control your solar inverter (a system without batteries or chargers), to charge your EV (a system with only chargers) or to get your battery data published via MQTT (a system with only batteries).
+There is a lot of flexibility regarding the connected devices.
+There are no mandatory device classes.
+For example, homebattery can also be used to read data from your solar power plant with no batteries at all.

 .. note::
-   Homebattery contains no logic *when* to switch its mode of operation (with the exception of changes to protection modes).
-It is designed to receive commands for switching its mode of operation via MQTT.
+   Homebattery only switches its mode of operation automatically, if this is necessary to protect connected devices.
+   The system is designed to receive commands for switching its mode of operation via MQTT.

 Modes of operation
 ------------------

-The modes of operation define which devices are active and which are not, which influences the energy flow in the system.
+The modes of operation define the energy flow in the system by turning device classes on and off.

 The trigger for changing the mode of operation is received via MQTT.